-The Associate Vice Chancellor for Student Affairs and Director of Student Conduct administers judicial policies and adjudicates alleged violations of the Code of Student Conduct for the university student judicial system.
-The Code of Student Conduct applies to all enrolled part-time, full-time, and graduate students while they are on premises owned by the university, on city streets running through or adjacent to the campus, and in off-campus facilities occupied by students by virtue of their association with an organization recognized by the University.
+The Director of Student Conduct adjudicates alleged violations of the Code of Student Conduct for the university student judicial system.
+The Code of Student Conduct applies to all enrolled part-time, full-time, undergraduate and graduate students while they are on premises owned by the university, on city streets running through or adjacent to the campus, and in off-campus facilities occupied by students by virtue of their association with an organization recognized by the university.
+The vode also applies to conduct at other off-campus locations if the conduct adversely affects the university community and/or the pursuit of its objectives as determined by university officials.

-The Associate Vice Chancellor also provides various means of support as needed in crisis situations that involve students and other university offices.
-In addition, the Office Student Conduct oversees the National Pan Hellenic Council, Inc., the Student Judicial Board and the Order of Omega Honor Society.
-The Office of Student Conduct is located in the Rudolph Jones Student Center.
+The Director of Student Conduct also provides various means of support as needed in crisis situations that involve students and other university offices.
+In addition, the Office Student Conduct oversees the Student Judicial Board.
+The Office of Student Conduct is located in Williams Hall.